 Bill and Dave are students at USC.
 USC maintains a P2P server that manages a database of media content that students want to share with each other.

 Dave took videos of the Homecoming football game using his UE and wants to share them.
-However, Dave’s UE does not have a public IP address, so he has his UE request one from his MNO.
-Once Dave’s UE gets a public IP address, Dave logs into USC’s P2P server and updates his profile to advertise his Homecoming game videos and publish his public IP address along with them.
+However, Dave’s UE does not have a routable IP address, so he has his UE request one from his MNO.
+Once Dave’s UE gets a routable IP address, Dave logs into USC’s P2P server and updates his profile to advertise his Homecoming game videos and publish his routable IP address along with them.